Matrix Decomposition and Applications: Existence of QR Decomposition via Householder Reflector

-An example of a $5\times 4$ matrix is shown as follows where $\boxtimes$ represents a value that is not necessarily zero, and \textbf{boldface} indicates the value has just been changed.
+For example, consider applying this method to a $5\times 4$ matrix.
+The transformation proceeds as follows, where $\boxtimes$ represents a value that is not necessarily zero, and \textbf{boldface} indicates the value has just been changed:

-\paragraph{A closer look at the QR factorization} The Householder algorithm is a process that makes a matrix triangular by a sequence of orthogonal matrix operations.
-In the Gram-Schmidt process (both CGS and MGS), we use a triangular matrix to orthogonalize the matrix.
-However, in the Householder algorithm, we use orthogonal matrices to triangularize.
-The difference between the two approaches is summarized as follows: \begin{itemize} \item Gram-Schmidt: triangular orthogonalization; \item Householder: orthogonal triangularization. \end{itemize}
+The Householder algorithm is a powerful technique for transforming a matrix into upper triangular form using a sequence of orthogonal transformations.
+In contrast to the Gram--Schmidt process (both CGS and MGS), which employs a triangular matrix to orthogonalize a given matrix, the Householder algorithm relies on orthogonal matrices to achieve triangularization.
+This key distinction can be summarized as follows: \begin{itemize} \item Gram--Schmidt algorithm (triangular orthogonalization): Uses projections to orthogonalize vectors, resulting in a triangular matrix. \item Householder algorithm (orthogonal triangularization): Applies orthogonal transformations to triangularize the matrix. \end{itemize}

-We further notice that, in the Householder algorithm or the Givens algorithm that we will shortly see, a set of orthogonal matrices are applied so that the QR decomposition obtained is a \textit{full} QR decomposition.
-Whereas, the direct QR decomposition obtained by CGS or MGS is a \textit{reduced} one (although the silent columns or rows can be further added to find the full one).
+Moreover, both the Householder algorithm and the Givens rotation method (to be discussed shortly) produce a \textit{full} QR decomposition by applying a sequence of orthogonal transformations.
+In contrast, the QR decomposition obtained via CGS or MGS typically results in a \textit{reduced} QR factorization.
+While it is possible to extend the reduced decomposition to full form by appending silent orthogonal columns or rows, this extension is not inherent to the CGS or MGS methods.